Venue Capacity Guide: Event Furniture Planning

 | Theatre / lecture (chairs only, no tables) | 0.7–0.9 m² | 110–140 |

-The table below shows typical usable floor area for common venue types.
-Usable area is the total room area minus fixed features, stage, bar and clearance zones (typically 15–25% of total area).
+The table below provides an estimation of typical usable floor area for common venue types.
+Remember that "usable area" is the total room area minus fixed features, stages, bars, and essential clearance zones (which typically account for 15–25% of the total area).

 | Venue type | Approx. total area | Seated dinner | Classroom | Standing |